PacificBiosciences/PacBioFileFormats/DataSet.rst

 Subsetting (Filtering)
 ++++++++++++++++++++++

 The SubreadSet example given above is the result of applying a length subset or ``Filter`` operation on a DataSet of two BAM files (e.g. by applying the dataset_ command).
 The subsetting/filtering operation is supported efficiently by the PacBio index (\*.pbi files).
-All filters require an associated pbi file, and particular filter support is driven by the presence or absence of the pbi and the indices within it.
+The contents of DataSet after applying ``Filter``'s should be decidable using the contents of the pbi file.

 Each ``Filter`` is composed of ``Property`` tags representing logical predicates that elements of the DataSet must satisfy. ``Property`` tags are defined by three attributes: ``Name``, ``Operator`` and ``Value``, where the ``Name``